Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 You’re less likely to quit IV ketamine because it works faster and feels more effective.
 The rapid relief and noticeable improvements make it easier for people to stick with treatment compared to the slower and less predictable results of the Spravato nasal spray.

-5. Fewer and Milder Side Effects
+5. IV Ketamine Has Fewer and Milder Side Effects Than Spravato

 IV ketamine has fewer and less intense side effects than the nasal spray.
 That said, side effects for all administration methods are generally mild and temporary.